 Mr. Netser: Thank you, Mr. Speaker.
-While I pointed out that it may be easier to do what the minister just mentioned about getting permits and getting a certified plumber to do it, but it is not so easy in our smaller communities.
+While I pointed out that it may be easier to do what the minister just mentioned about getting permits and make sure there's a certified plumber to do it, but it is not so easy in our smaller communities.
 When I raised this issue back in the winter sitting, the minister undertook to review the issue.

-What is she doing about the smaller communities that don't have access to going to the government office to apply for simple permit to install a fuel tank for homeowners?
-It's not so bad for a government-owned building, but for homeowners it is going to be a real.... it already is a real impediment to work on their home heating fuel tanks. (interpretation) Thank you, Mr. Speaker.
+What is she doing about the smaller communities that don't have access to go into the government office to apply for a simple permit to install a fuel tank for homeowners?
+It's not so bad for a government-owned building, but for homeowners, it already is a real impediment to work on their home heating fuel tanks. (interpretation) Thank you, Mr. Speaker.

 Hon.
 Jeannie Ehaloak (interpretation): Thank you, Mr. Speaker. (interpretation ends) I thank the member for his question.
-The building code officials are located in each region, and they are in Cambridge Bay, Rankin Inlet, and Iqaluit.

-Every few weeks the Department Community and Government Services takes a list of individuals, companies or businesses or provide individuals who want the building code employee to come to their community.
-Once there are a number individuals for the building code inspector to go the community and do the inspections, we will make sure that the communities are visited when needed and requested.
+The building code officials are located in each region and they are in Cambridge Bay, Rankin Inlet, and Igaluit.
+Every few weeks the Department Community and Government Services takes a list of individuals, companies or businesses, or private individuals who want the building code employee to come to their community.
+Once there are a number of individuals for the building code inspector to go to the community and do the inspections, we will make sure that the communities are visited when needed and requested.
 Thank you, Mr. Speaker.